QazmoQwerty/palette/docs/manpage.md

 -V, \--verbose
 :   Enable verbose output.

--c, \--commands
+-c, \--config
-:   Path to the json file which contains all the commands - this field is mandatory.
+:   Configuration YAML file path (defaults to "$HOME/.config/palette/palette.yml").

 -s, \--socket
 :   Socket to listen for incoming connections.

 -b, \--backend
 :   Backend to use for keybindings management.
-    Options are {`sxhkd`, `none`}, default is `none`.
+    Options are {`sxhkd`, `none`}, default is `sxhkd`.

+\--validate
+:   Validate configuration file and exit

 ## PALETTE

 `palette` controls the `paletted` daemon by communication with it through a socket.

+help
+:   Show help message and exit.

 show
 :   Show the command palette.

 quit
 :   Ask `paletted` to suicide.

 reload
-:   Reload the commands json file.
+:   Reload the configuration YAML file.
 If a keybindings backend is running, the keybindings will also be updated accordingly.

 ## CONFIGURING

-*Palette* is configured through a JSON file, with each command containing a *"description"*, *"exec"* string, and an optional *keybinding*:
+*Palette* is configured through a YAML file, with each command containing a *description*, *exec* string, an optional *keybinding*, and optional *meta* keywords:

 ```
 description: A string describing the command.